MVCC operates on a rolling Admissions schedule.

 You can review our on-campus housing eligibility requirements.

-Non-Matriculated students are interested in taking courses without enrolling in a degree or certificate program.
-Students are not eligible for financial aid and must pay out of pocket.
+Non-matriculated students are interested in taking courses without enrolling in a degree or certificate program.
+Non-matriculated students are not eligible for financial aid and must pay out of pocket.

 - enroll full-time